Father Damien: Illness and death

 In January 1936, at the request of King Leopold III of Belgium and the Belgian government, Damien's body was returned to his native land in Belgium.
 It was transported aboard the Belgian ship Mercator.
 Damien was buried in Leuven, the historic university city which is close to the village where he was born.
 After Damien's beatification in June 1995, the remains of his right hand were returned to Hawaii and re-interred in his original grave on Molokaʻi.

 Commentary after his death

-Father Damien had become internationally known before his death, because he was seen as a symbolic Christian figure who spent his life caring for the afflicted natives.
-His superiors thought that Damien lacked education and finesse but they considered him to be "an earnest peasant hard at work in his own way for God."
-News of his death on 15 April was quickly carried across the globe by the modern communications of the time, by steamship to Honolulu and California, telegraph to the East Coast of the United States, and cable to England, reaching London on 11 May.
+Father Damien had become internationally known before his death because he was seen as a symbolic Christian figure who spent his life caring for the afflicted natives.
+His superiors thought that Damien lacked education and finesse, but they considered him to be "an earnest peasant hard at work in his own way for God."
+News of his death was quickly carried across the globe by the modern communications of the time, by steamship to Honolulu and California, telegraph to the East Coast of the United States, and cable to England, reaching London on the 11th of May.
 Following an outpouring of praise for his work, other voices began to be heard in Hawaiʻi.